HappyFunCorp/dateslices/README.md

 The reason that I wrote this is that I use sqlite in development, and wanted to make sure that I could test things locally.
 I didn't understand the test suite of groupdate, so I ended up rewriting it.

+## Walkthrough

+A walk through of how this code is written is available on [my blog](http://willschenk.com/dateslice-writing-rails-extensions/)

+Usage instructions below.

 ## Example Usage